mandimf/BugFarm/Home.md

 ### How can I contribute?

-Join the community at http://www.openbugfarm.com/forum!
+Meet the community at http://www.openbugfarm.com/forum - everyone is welcome, whatever their background or level of experience.